ch570512/Qlockwork/Readme.txt

 White

 ******************************************************************************
-Needed libraries: (recommended versions in brackets)
+Needed libraries: (recommended/tested versions in brackets)
 ******************************************************************************

-esp8266 by ESP8266 Community (2.7.2)
+Arduino IDE for Windows (1.8.12) esp8266 by ESP8266 Community (2.7.2)
 Arduino_JSON by Arduino (0.1.0)
 Adafruit NeoPixel by Adafruit (1.5.0)